The Greatest Underdog Story in Tennis

 Ivanisevic's 2001 Wimbledon victory is still discussed as one of tennis's greatest feel-good stories.
 It combined every element that sport can produce at its best: a fallen star fighting his own body and confidence, carrying the weight of three previous final defeats, lifting the most famous trophy in his sport in front of a crowd that had willed him across the finish line for years.

 The Monday final gave the tournament an atmosphere it rarely produces.
-The combination of general-sale tickets, two charismatic serve-and-volleyers, and the unique circumstances of Goran's wildcard run created something that regular Wimbledon finalists — with ranked entries and organised fan sections — simply cannot replicate.
+The combination of general-sale tickets, two charismatic serve-and-volleyers, and the unique circumstances of Goran's wildcard run created something that regular Wimbledon finalists simply cannot replicate.

 Ivanisevic was inducted into the International Tennis Hall of Fame in 2020, and his 2001 title is central to that recognition.
-But beyond the official honour, the story lives on because it reminded everyone watching that sport's most powerful moments happen when the result genuinely cannot be predicted — and when a player's entire career seems to depend on the next point.
+Beyond the official honour, the story lives on because it reminded everyone watching that sport's most powerful moments happen when the result genuinely cannot be predicted.

 Know the numbers → See his full Grand Slam record and career stats on the Career & Stats page, or read about the player himself on the biography page.